Restricted Shells Escaping Techniques

-The focus of this article is on discussing and summarizing different techniques to escape common Linux restricted shells and also simple recommendations for administrators to protect against it.
+This article is originally written by Martin Felipe.
+The main focus of this article is on discussing and summarizing different techniques to escape common Linux-restricted shells and also simple recommendations for administrators to protect against them.
 This article is not focused on hardening shells, however, some hints will be given to the reader as proof of concept.
 Additionally, this article is focused on Linux shells only, not windows.

 It’s also important to note that not all techniques presented here will work in every restricted shell, so it is up to the user to find which techniques will suit them depending on the environment found.
 This is not intended to be a definite guide for escaping shell techniques, but a basic introduction to the subject.

 Restricted shells are no strange to Penetration testers or Linux administrators, but for some reason, its importance is still neglected by many security and IT professionals in general.

 Restricted shells are conceptually shells with restricted permissions, with features and commands working under a very peculiar environment, built to keep users in a secure and controlled environment, allowing them just the minimum necessary to perform their daily operations.

 Linux administrators generally need to provide a local or remote shell to other users, or administrators, for daily routine management and support procedures, that’s why it is extremely important to restrict these shell’s features to a minimum necessary for this activities, but sometimes it’s just not enough to keep it away from hackers, as you will soon see.

 Penetration testers are a very cunning and determined kind of people that will only find peace after hacking into your servers.
 Once they get a low privileged shell, even a restricted one, it’s time to try to escape normal restrictions and get more features and privileges to play with.